 On the surface, car batteries are pretty simple – you plug them in and your car fires up when you turn the key.
 However, there are loads of myths out there about these handy little electricity bricks.
 Our friends at DriveTribe have teamed up with Yuasa batteries to put eight of the most popular car battery myths to the test.

-MYTH 1: I HAVEN’T USED MY CAR MUCH DURING LOCKDOWN SO MY BATTERY IS FINE
+MYTH 1: I HAVEN’T USED MY CAR MUCH SO MY BATTERY IS FINE

 Myth definitely busted.
 Even if you haven’t used your car for a while, its battery is still being drained by your car’s alarm and electrical systems.
 And as batteries are electrochemical devices, they naturally lose charge over time anyway.

-All of which means that it’s worth getting your battery checked if your car has been sitting around, or only used for short infrequent journeys, during lockdown.
-Take advantage of the Halfords Free Road Ready Car Check to get an expert opinion on your battery, or upgrade to a 10-Point Winter Car Health Check for added peace of mind.
+All of which means that it’s worth getting your battery checked if your car has been sitting around, or only used for short infrequent journeys.
+Take advantage of the Halfords Free 5-Point Winter Car Check to get an expert opinion on your battery, or upgrade to a 10-Point Winter Car Health Check for added peace of mind.
 We have a number of procedures in place to keep you and our colleagues safe during all of our car checks – you can find out more here.

 MYTH 2: LETTING MY CAR IDLE OR DRIVING A SHORT DISTANCE WILL RECHARGE MY BATTERY

 This one is also busted – simply because starting your car is the very thing that puts the highest drain on your battery.
 It takes a lot of power to get a car going, so it’s very unlikely that a short drive will put enough charge back into the battery to cover that energy cost.